MaliSakshi07/SQL/README.md

   found in the left table.
 Shows `NULL`s for fields that don't exist in the other table
 - `Full JOIN` / `FULL Outer JOIN` - returns records that exist in either table - shows `NULL`s for fields that don't exist in the other table
-- `CROSS JOIN` - returns all combinations of all records in both tables (cartesian product)
-  - there is no join field for this by definition since all rows from one table are multiplied by all rows from the other table
-- `SELF JOIN` - a join from one table to another record in the same table
-  - used where a field in the table refers to another field in the same table such as hierarchical structures
-    - eg. in an employees table the `manager_id` field refers to the `employee_id` of the manager who exists in another row the same table

-### Rows vs Records vs Columns vs Fields

-- Row - a line of data in a table
-- Record - same thing as a row
-- Column - a data type that each row may populate, depending on whether `NULL` (no value) is allowed in the column definition via a definition constraint.
-- Field - a specific intersection of Row and Column - a single value from a single row in the table in the specified column.

 ### Constraints